Access Guidelines for MLA Convention Session Organizers and Presenters

 Papers, Handouts, and Audiovisuals

-Speakers should bring five copies of their papers, even in draft form, for the use of members who wish or need to follow a written text.
-Speakers who use handouts should prepare three copies in large-print format (boldface 14- to 16-point font size) and briefly describe or read all handouts to the audience.
+Participants should bring five copies of their presentations, even in draft form, for the use of members who wish or need to follow a written text.
+Participants who use handouts should prepare three copies in large-print format (boldface 14- to 16-point font size) and briefly describe or read all handouts to the audience.
 Avoid colored papers.
-Speakers should indicate whether they want their papers and handouts returned.
+Participants should indicate whether they want their documents returned.

 Consider the possibility that persons in the audience may be blind.
 Allow ample time when referring to a visual aid or handout or when pointing out the location of materials.
 Briefly describe the materials.

-When not using an overhead projector, turn it off.
-This reduces background noise and helps focus audience attention on the speaker.
+When not using a projector, turn it off.
+This reduces background noise and helps focus audience attention on the presenter.

 Communication and Presentation